List of national symbols of Israel: National flower – Anemone coronaria

-National tree – olive

-In September 2007 the olive was elected as the national tree of the State of Israel and as its official representative in the botanical exhibition "We Are One World" held in Beijing.
-The olive is one of the Seven Species of the Land of Israel described in the Bible.

-The olive won by a large margin over the Quercus calliprinos in a poll conducted among visitors of the popular Israeli website Ynet.

 National dog – Canaan Dog

 The Canaan Dog is the national dog breed of Israel.
 The Canaan Dog is a member of the pariah-type dogs, a sub family of the spitz group of dogs.
 The Canaan Dog has been very common in the Southern Levant region, from Sinai to Syria.

 The breed was recognized by the Israeli Association of Dog Handlers in 1963 and in 1966 the breed was also recognized as Israel's national dog breed by the Fédération Cynologique Internationale.

+National butterfly – Common blue

+The Common blue (כחליל השברק, Polyommatus icarus) was elected as the national butterfly of the State of Israel in 2023.

+National tree - Olive

+The olive was elected as the national tree of Israel in 2021, with a plurality of 33% vote polled by the Jewish National Fund.